Skip to Main Content

 brian.loh@marist.edu

-Marist Mindful Collective: Kate Chaterdon (English), Brian Loh (Religion), Mary Stone (Psychology), Ana Ortega-Johnson (Fashion).
+Marist Mindful Collective: Kate Chaterdon (English), Brian Loh (Religion), Mary Stone (Psychology), Ana Ortega-Johnson (Fashion), Mateo Undici (Social Work) and 5 exceptional undergraduate students.Contact information:

 Contact Information: